sverweij/mscgen_js/msgenny.md

 ms genny
 ========
-*Low effort labeling.
-Auto declarations*
+_Low effort labeling.
+Auto declarations_

-*mscgen* already is a simple, concise, well readable language.
+mscgen already is a simple, concise, well readable language.
 Write-ability leaves room for improvement, though.

-We have attempted to fill this room by designing a simplified variant: *ms genny*.
-It does away with some of *mscgen*'s more fancy features in favor of low effort labeling and of automatic entity declarations.
+The *ms genny* language is our attempt to fill that room.
+It does away with some of mscgen's more fancy features in favor of low effort labeling and automatic entity declarations.
 See below for a complete comparison chart.

 To have our cake and eat it too we made the [online demo][4] translate between the two with the flick of a switch.